 You do not need to be an Indiana County resident to enter either show.

-● Must be an IAA member with dues current (for Spring Show only).
+● Must be an IAA member with dues current (for Annual Show only).

 ● Each member may enter one (1) or two (2) pieces of artwork.
-This applies to both the Spring and Open Arts shows.
+This applies to both the Annual and Open Arts shows.

 ● All work must be original—created entirely by the person who signs it.
 Unacceptable entries include copies of another artist’s work, giclees, reproductions, paintings based on another artist’s photograph, kits and molds.
 As verbal critique is one of the best ways to learn and improve, artwork done during classes will be accepted as long as the student alone did ALL of the actual work.